aksqrd/ORM/README.md

 - First I create a variable TestGet and point it at my Business Class
 - Next I'll use a With statement associated to TestGet
-- I'll assign FirstName a value of "'Adam'" (making sure to include single quotes for my stored procedure if the variable I'm assigning a value to is a varchar) and LastName a value of "'Kiger'"
+- I'll assign FirstName a value of "'adam'" (making sure to include single quotes for my stored procedure if the variable I'm assigning a value to is a varchar) and LastName a value of "'Kiger'"
 - I'll envoke the load function of our business class
 - Based on the criteria I've provided I'll call TestGet.ID and write out its value
 - Close my object